Introduction to Bacon & the Art of Living

 The USA – 1910’s – Nitrite on Trial

 The drama of the sale of German nitrites played itself off in the USA and particularly in Chicago.
 This directly led to the creation of a legendary curing salt, Prague Salt, which later became Prague Powder.
-We used Prague Powder all the years that I was with Woodys.
+We used Prague Powder during all the years that I was with Woodys.
 These events played off in America.

 We begin our US story by looking at public and government views on nitrite.
 During the 1910s, the USA wrestled with the question of whether nitrites in food constitute adulteration and it’s consideration created its own epic drama.